WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 in the same way, but semantically they are different.

-Capitals used in the field format descriptions of the message header and body in Message Header and Message Body, including capitals of the above, indicate that such a character is to be used literally.
+Capitals used in the field format descriptions of the message header and body in 4.2 Message Header and in 4.3 Message Body, including capitals of the above, indicate that such a character is to be used literally.

 Before the message is embedded in a blockchain transaction, the message is compressed and optionally encrypted as described below.